-How the Rising Action Works in a Story: Definition and Examples of This Dramatic Structure Element
+Rising Action: Definition and Examples of This Dramatic Structure Element

+Have you ever wondered why rising action is so important in storytelling?
+Why building conflict and characters matter?
+Why you can't get to the point of the story too quickly?

+Note: This article contains an excerpt from my #1 best-selling book, The Write Structure, which is about the hidden structures behind bestselling and award-winning stories.
+If you want to learn more about how to write a great story, you can get the book for a limited-time low price.
+Click here to get The Write Structure ($5.99).

-If you’ve ever told a good story—one that has your friends or family on the floor laughing, or else on the edge of their seat asking, “What happened next?!”—then you know that you can’t get to the point of the story too quickly.
+If you’ve ever told a good story—one that has your friends or family on the floor laughing, or else on the edge of their seat asking, “What happened next?!”—then you know it's important to draw out a reader's interest.

-Instead, you draw out interest.
-You talk about all the things that went wrong.
-You make jokes and accentuate the best details.
-When you’re done, it’s not the punchline people remember; it’s everything leading up to it.

-The same is true when you’re writing a story, particularly in novels, memoirs, and screenplays.
-It’s called the Rising Action, and it’s essential to get it right IF you want to write entertaining, informative, and deeply connecting stories.
+You can do this by crafting Rising Action in your plot, and it’s essential to get this right if you want to write entertaining, informative, and deeply connecting stories.

-In this article, I’m going to talk about the rising action: what it is, how it works in a story, how it’s been treated by scholars who study story structure throughout history, and finally how you can use it to write a great story.
+In this article, I’m going to talk about the literary term rising action: what it is, how it works in a story, how it’s been treated by scholars who study story structure throughout history, and finally how you can use it to write a great story.

 Let’s jump in!